-Our next Crisis Line training for Volunteer Telephone Crisis Counselors will begin in early February, 2016.
+Our next CONTACT the Crisis Line training for Volunteer Telephone Crisis Counselors will begin in early February, 2016.
 Check back here for updates as to the date, time, and location of the training.

 CONTACT the Crisis Line now has ASIST Nationally Certified Suicide Prevention Trainers!
 Call 601-713-4099 for information on scheduling a 2-day workshop.

 Virtually anyone age 16 or older, regardless of prior experience or training, can become an ASIST-trained caregiver.
 Developed in 1983 and regularly updated to reflect improvements in knowledge and practice, ASIST is the world’s leading suicide intervention workshop.
 During the two-day interactive session, participants learn to intervene and help prevent the immediate risk of suicide.
 Over 1,000,000 people have taken the workshop, and studies have proven that the ASIST method helps reduce suicidal feelings for those at risk.

 - Presentations and guidance from two LivingWorks registered trainers

 - Skills practice and development

 ASIST has saved and changed hundreds of thousands of lives around the world.

 OUR NEWEST SERVICE:We are currently in a soft-launch phase of IM-IN-CRISIS.ORG, offering online emotional support to those who are not comfortable talking on the telephone about their problems.
 They can now go online and "chat" with a trained volunteer who will listen and help explore feelings and options.
 The service is available for very limited hours at this time, but the hours will increase as we receive additional funding and train more Chat Specialists.